mvolkmann/blog/src/feather-weather.md

 ## Chart Screen

-The "Chart" screen displays an area chart that shows the hourly forecasted temperatures over the next five days.
+The "Chart" screen displays an area chart that shows the hourly forecasted temperatures over the next one to five days.
+The number of days defaults to five, but can be changed in the Settings sheet described later.
 This enables seeing a glance how the temperature is forecasted to change.
 Drag your finger right and left over the chart to see an annotation that indicates the day, hour, and temperature under your finger.